Lowndes adds five more COVID-19 cases

-South Georgia Medical Center did not update its COVID-19 daily report Saturday.
+South Georgia Medical Center has not updated its COVID-19 daily report since Friday.

 Commented